AMeddis/Meta-analysis-for-competing-risk/README.md

          -evaluate interaction between treatment effect and individual-level covariates

-- Meta-analysis_example: results of the proposed analysis using the compR data (analysis on local relapse).
+- Meta-analysis_ex: results of the proposed analysis using the compR data (analysis on local relapse).